perlajarillo/LTAB/README.md

 ### 5. Set the environment variables

-Once you have created your project in Firebase, create manually the file .env.production in the root of your project.
-Type the keys generated to connect to your database as follow:
+Once you have created your project in Firebase, create manually the files `.env.production` and `.env.dev` in the root of your project.
+Type, in both files, the keys generated to connect to your database as follow:

 `REACT_APP_API_KEY = "your-api-key"`